icaruseu/mom-ca/README.md

 mom-ca
 ======
-Source Code of the Monasterium Collaborative Archive (MOM-CA)
+Source Code of the Monasterium Collaborative Archive (MOM-CA).

+Installation: